minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 }
 ```

-2. Assuming it is the only thrown error type in the `do` block, an `enum` based `Error` thrown by a typed throws can have its cases catched, with each case having a separate catch clause.
+Assuming it is the only thrown error type in the `do` block, an `enum` based `Error` can have its cases catched, with each case having a separate `catch` clause.
 When catching cases the type of the `case` can be omitted, as it is inferred from the throwing function.

 ```swift
 do { try fooThrower() }